MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 ### System Reboots

-Changes to some settings require a reboot of the target domain controller to be applied.
+Changes to some settings require up to 2 reboots of the target domain controller to be applied.
-This is the with static port number configurations and settings that are modified through the startup script:
+This is the case with static port number configurations and settings that are modified through the startup script:

 - [NtdsStaticPort](#ntdsstaticport)
 - [NetlogonStaticPort](#netlogonstaticport)